Predicting soil health to protect ecosystems

 It started on 1 September 2024 and runs for 48 months.

-Data and Action for Soil Health
+Data, Tools towards Action for Soil Health

 PHISHES seeks to bridge the gap between soil health data and actions, providing much-needed predictive capability in terms of the consequences of actions on the provision of soil functions and associated ecosystem services, taking into account soil use, soil contamination and various drivers such as climate change.